AnkitJha13/Movix/README.md

 ## Features
-- Search Movies: Users can search for movies related to the "Harry Potter" franchise.
+- Search Movies: Users can search for movies related to the searched queries.
 - Movie Details: Get detailed information about each movie, including title, release year, genre, language and imdb rating.
 - Responsive Design: The application is designed to work seamlessly across different screen sizes and devices.